Part II Context Engineering

 - read order depends on different artifacts

-For example, if the verification skill stops at unit tests today but later requires evidence collection and progress-note updates before completion, that is not a wording tweak.
+For example, if the verification skill stops at unit tests today but later requires evidence collection and Progress Note updates before completion, that is not a wording tweak.
 It changes the work contract and the expected output.

 Small repos do not always need an explicit version field, but they still need discipline about what counts as contract and what counts as explanation.
 Changes to Purpose, Output Contract, Guardrails, or mandatory read inputs should be treated as skill-version changes.
 Wording cleanup and examples usually are not breaking changes.